t0mg/tinytron/README.md

 ### Over-the-air updates

 Once the initial firmware is flashed, you can perform subsequent updates over the air.

+You can find a copy of the latest OTA firmware [here](https://t0mg.github.io/esp32-minitv/firmware/firmware.bin) or you can build it yourself as explained below.

-Build the firmware binary:
+#### Build the binary

 ```bash
 platformio run